If You're Depositing in Malaysia

 | Maybank | β | β | β | β | Relatively low | Largest bank, reassuring.
 Plenty of ATMs |

-β» eFD = a fixed deposit managed entirely online or via app.
-Interest rates and conditions are subject to change over time.
+* eFD = A fixed deposit completed entirely online or via an app.
+Interest rates and conditions may vary depending on the period.

-Why you shouldn't choosebased on interest rate alone
+Why you should not choosebased on interest rate alone

 |---|---|---|

-For education relocation families,How much should you deposit?
+For families who have relocated for educational purposes,how much should you deposit?

-Education relocation families often have a lot of money they "may need to use soon," making it risky to put the entire amount into an FD.
+Families who have relocated for educational purposes often have a large amount of money that may need to be used at short notice, making it risky to put the entire amount into an FD.

-Tuition fees (paid each semester) Β· rent (monthly) Β· visa renewal costs Β· living expenses Β· emergency return travel expenses
+Tuition fees (paid each semester) Β· Rent (monthly) Β· Visa renewal costs Β· Living expenses Β· Emergency travel home costs

-Since it is hard to know when these will be needed, it is safer to keep them in a regular savings account where you can withdraw immediately.
+Since you never know when these funds will be needed, it is safer to keep them in a regular savings account that allows immediate withdrawal.

-It is practical for education relocation families to put only "surplus funds that won't be needed for the foreseeable future" into an FD.
+For families who have relocated for educational purposes, the practical approach is to put only "surplus funds that you won't need for the foreseeable future" into an FD.

 DepositSimulation

-This is an estimated interest image for depositing RM50,000 for 1 year (rough estimate not accounting for taxes or other conditions).
+This is an estimated interest image for depositing RM50,000 for 1 year (approximate figures, not accounting for taxes or specific conditions).

 |---|---|---|